BY: CAMILA BUSTOS*

 * A campaigner from the Carteret Islands on the issue of climate-induced displacement.

-** Camila is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+** Camila is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: Forsaken Fotos